lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 To access Pinnacle Battles from the home page, tap on `Start Journey`, switch to the `Team` tab, then tap `Pinnacle Battles`.

-Tap `Dress Up` and select your outfit.
-Then, select a difficulty and tap `Team Up`.
+Tap `Challenge`, then tap `Dress Up` and select your outfit.
+Select a difficulty  using the numbers in the center of the page and tap `Team Up`.
 You can invite friends or guildmates to team up with you, or you can tap `Ready` and to begin matchmaking.

 Once you have completed the set and collected enough Shards for the Designer's Reflection, tap `Rewards`, then tap the `Exchange` button next to the Designer's Reflection.